-Personal Injury Laws in Nevada:
+Personal Injury Laws in Nevada

 Statute of Limitations

-All states including Nevada have specific guidelines and laws that govern personal injury cases.
-For instance, each state has a statute of limitations or time limit for filing a personal injury lawsuit in court.
+All states, including Nevada, have specific guidelines and laws that govern personal injury cases.
+For instance, each state has a statute of limitations, or time limit for filing a personal injury lawsuit in court.
 In Nevada, you have 2 years from the date of your injury to take legal action.
 For medical malpractice suits, you have three years.
-If you fail to file before the deadline, a Nevada court will typically refuse to hear your case and you will be forever barred from recovering what you are entitled to.
+If you fail to file before the deadline, a Nevada court will typically refuse to hear your case, and you will be forever barred from recovering what you are entitled to.

 Court Filing Locations

 A personal injury claim must be filed in the court jurisdiction where your injury occurred or where the alleged at-fault party resides.
 For damages that are less than $5,000, you must file in small claims court, a division of the Nevada Justice Court.
-The small claims division of the Las Vegas Township Justice Court will hear matters involving sums up to $7500.
-For damages that exceed $10,000, your case will be heard in the Eight Judicial District Court.
+The small claims division of the Las Vegas Township Justice Court will hear matters involving sums of up to $7500.
+For damages that exceed $10,000, your case will be heard in the Eighth Judicial District Court.